 Accreditation

-Albion’s Teacher Education Program is approved by the Michigan Department of Education and was accredited by the Council for the Accreditation of Educator Preparation (CAEP) based on the Teacher Education Accreditation Council (TEAC) Quality Principles in November 2016.
+Albion’s Teacher Education Programs are approved by the Michigan Department of Education and have been fully accredited by the Council for the Accreditation of Educator Preparation (CAEP) in November, 2023.
+The following initial teacher preparation programs were part of the most recent accreditation:

-Elementary Certification, Elementary and Secondary Teaching English as a Second Language, Secondary Biology, Chemistry, Earth Science/Space Science, English, History, Mathematics, Physics, Political Science, Psychology and Social Studies as well as K/12 French, German, Spanish and Music.
+Elementary Certification, Teaching English as a Second Language, Secondary Biology, Chemistry, Earth Science/Space Science, English, History, Mathematics, Physics, Political Science, Psychology and Social Studies as well as K/12 French, German, Spanish and Music.

 The accreditation process establishes rigorous standards for educator preparation programs and holds accredited institutions accountable for providing evidence of meeting these standards.